alicezwatson/personal-data-pollution/README.md

 ## 2. Opting Out

-Many data brokers and online platforms provide an opt-out option that allows you to remove or limit the amount of personal information that they collect and share.<br>
+Data brokers and online platforms are required by law to provide an opt-out option that allows you to remove or limit the amount of personal information that they collect and share.
+Unfortunately, most also make the process so invasive or complicated that most people won't bother.<br>

-Don't forget to "update" your information first.
+One big issue of note is that most of those sites will also have your relatives or roommates listed as well, and their profiles (with more accurate information on them) will point to yours.
+In order to deal with these, you'll might need to convince them to remove/pollute their data too, or seed false connections so that the real ones are less likely to be immediately discovered.

 ## 3. Disinformation